trueos/pcbsd/docs/using.rst

 Connecting with KDE's KRDC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 KRDC can be used to initiate a connection request.
-This application can be installed as a "raw package" using :ref:`AppCafe®`.
+This application can be installed using :ref:`AppCafe®` Check the "Search all available PBI and packages" box within the
+"App Search" tab to install this package.

 To launch this application, go to :menuselection:`Applications --> Internet --> Remote Desktop Client` within KDE or type :command:`krdc` at the command line within any desktop.
 If you click :kbd:`F1` while in KRDC you can access the Remote Connection Desktop Handbook to learn more about how to use this